le-nn/memento/README.md

 ## Overview

-This is an C# example implements counter.
+This is an C# and Blazor example that implements counter.

 Store
 ```csharp